LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/control-history-apis.md

 ---

-Use the Control History APIs when calling the method `showConversation` to control which historical or current conversations present to the consumer when opening the conversation screen.
+The Control History APIs allow brands to decide which historical or current conversations displays to the consumer when opening the conversation screen.
+For example, brands can choose to present only the last 180 days of conversation history.
+Use these APIs when calling `showConversation`.

-The conversations can be filtered by:

-* Conversation status (open, closed, all)

-* Conversation date - by days (for example, conversations from the past 14 days)

-### Using the APIs
+You can use these APIs together with `getEngagement` (Monitoring APIs) to determine how to present conversations history according to whether there is an open conversation or not.
+For example, if there is no open conversation, brands can present a **View conversation history** button that displays only if the closed conversations are from the time specified, for example the last 180 days.

+The APIs lets brands:

+- Get an indication if there is an open conversation or not (Monitoring APIs).

+- Control which conversations will be presented by status (open\closed).

+- Control the time frame of presented conversations (by days).

-#### Parameters
+### Parameters

 LPConversationViewParams includes LPConversationHistoryControlParam: